Hoot Gibson: Financial difficulties and later life

 Gibson's years of substantial earnings did not see him through his retirement.
 He had squandered much of his income on high living and poor investments.
 By the 1950s, Gibson faced financial ruin, in part due to costly medical bills from serious health problems.
 To get by and pay his bills, he earned money as a greeter at a Las Vegas casino.
 For a time, he worked in a carnival and took virtually any job his dwindling name value could obtain.
 At one point he hosted a booth at rodeos that encouraged ranchers to raise nutria.
 He also appeared in an episode of Groucho's You Bet Your Life, filmed in December 1955.
-He made the final game with his contestant, but did not win the big money, though he earned himself a share of the $440 prize money for the show.
+He made the final game with his fellow contestant, but did not win the big money, though he earned himself a share of the $440 prize money for the show.

 Personal life

 On September 6, 1913, Gibson married Rose August Wenger, a rodeo performer.
 They had met at the Pendleton Round-Up in Oregon sometime between 1911 and 1913.
 Under the name Helen Gibson, she became a major film star in her own right for a time, notably in the lead role of The Hazards of Helen.
 Census records for 1920 indicate they were living separately; Hoot Gibson listed himself as married; Helen listed herself as widowed.

 Gibson married vaudeville actress Helen Johnson on April 20, 1922, in Riverside, California.
 They had one child, Lois Charlotte Gibson.
 They were divorced on February 2, 1929, in Hollywood, California.

 Gibson married film actress Sally Eilers on June 28, 1930.
 The marriage ended in 1933.

 Gibson married a final time to Dorothy Dunstan, a 22-year-old yodeler, on July 3, 1942.